Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 <a name="control"></a>
 ## Control playback

-To start, pause, and stop the playback:
+To start, pause, and stop the playback, follow the steps below:

 -   To start synthesizing the text added in the queue and play the resulting sound data in sequence, use the `Play()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.

     The TTS state is changed to `Playing`, and the playback continues until you call the `Stop()` or the `Pause()` method.

     If there is no text in the queue, TTS stays in the `Playing` state for text to be added.
 In that case, when text is added, TTS starts synthesizing and playing it immediately.
 There is no need to change the state to `Ready` by using the `Stop()` method even when there is no text in the queue.
-It will continue to stay in the `Playing` state.
+It will continue to stay in the `Playing` state:

     > [!NOTE]
     > If the TTS state changed event handler is invoked, state change can occur without any controlling methods being called.
-In this case, the state change takes place only when other aplications request TTS play, the audio session requests TTS pause, or the TTS engine changes.
+In this case, the state change takes place only when other applications request TTS play, the audio session requests TTS pause or the TTS engine changes.

     ```csharp
     void Start()